jonnyhoeven/workshop/README.md

 ### Cloud Native Postgres

-Since we took our time to automate our GitOps, we are already reaping benefits of the git ops approach.
-We can now easily deploy a cloud native database using the same approach.
-In fact, we already have a [Postgres](./namespace/argocd/application/postgres.Application.yaml) application file in the repository.
+Since we took our time to automate our GitOps, We can easily deploy a cloud native database using the same approach.
+In fact, we already have a [Postgres](./namespace/argocd/application/postgres.Application.yaml) application file.
-And since autosync is enabled, the postgres database cluster was deployed automatically.
+Since autosync is enabled, the postgres database cluster was deployed automatically.

 See [cluster-example.Cluster.yaml](namespace/cnpg-system/cluster-example.Cluster.yaml) for the cluster configuration.